SRHridoy/JAVA__AND__DSA/README.md

     }
 }

-//When we have methods in different class or package thenw we call the method
+//When we have methods in different class or package then we call the method
 // using objects..
 class iman{